It consists of boiling fresh fish and plantains together in salted water.

-PANGO Canada is the Canadian division of PANGO, which is a non-profit Civil Association, based in Peru.
+PANGO Canada is the Canadian division of PANGO (Peru Associates Non-Governmental Organization), which is a non-profit Civil Association, based in Peru.
 PANGO exists to support Centro de Salud Santa Clotilde (Santa Clotilde Health Centre) and its satellite clinics, which provide health care to people living in roughly 100 villages along a 400 km stretch of the Napo River in the Peruvian Amazon.

 The clinic is run by Father John “Jack” MacCarthy, OPraem, MD from Wisconsin and Father Maurice Schroeder, OMI, MD from Saskatchewan, who for almost 30 years have provided medical care alongside some 30 local health professionals and technical personnel.
 Medical residents, nurses and laboratory technicians from Peru sometimes work in the Clinic as part of their training, as well as occasional medical volunteers from Canada and the US.